codice/saml-conformance/README.md

 │   │
 │   ├── distribution - runtime elements including scripts, jars, and configurations │   │
-│   └── docker - logic for building a Docker image
+│   └── docker - logic for building a Docker image.
+Docker is used exclusively for our Jenkins builds.
+│                To build a docker image, execute `gradlew build docker`.
+The docker image can also │                be found on Docker Hub at https://hub.docker.com/r/codice/samlconf/.
 │
 ├── external - files related to a specific SAML implementing product │   │
-│   ├── samlconf-plugins-api -  API that must be implemented for a SAML product in order to run this test kit against that product
+│   ├── samlconf-plugins-api -  API that must be implemented for a SAML product in order to run this │   │                           test kit against that product │   │
-│   │
 │   └── implementations - implementations of the API for specific SAML products │       │
-│       ├── samlconf-ddf-impl - plugin and IdP metadata XML for the ddf implementation of IdP │       │
+│       ├── samlconf-ddf-impl - plugin and IdP metadata XML for the DDF implementation of IdP │       │
 │       └── samlconf-keycloak-impl - plugin and IdP metadata XML for the Keycloak implementation of IdP │
-└── library - Java classes that have been copied over from DDF to support operations that shouldn't be handled by the test code;
+└── library - Java classes copied from DDF to support operations outside the scope of the test code,
-              i.e. signature validation using x509 certificates.
+              e.g. signature validation using x509 certificates.
 ```

 ## References